 For years, the poor of Madinah would find food left on their doorsteps.
 They only found out who the 'mystery' donor was the day he passed away.
 It was none other than the great grandson of the Prophet , Zayn al-'Abidīn 'Alī b. al-Ḥusayn.
 When they bathed him, they saw marks on his back and shoulders due to him personally carrying the provisions to the home of the poor.
 One of the most effective ways of building sincerity is to perform good deeds in secret, and inform nobody about them thereafter, not even in passing.
 The Messenger of Allah صلى الله عليه وسلم said, "Whoever amongst you is able to have hidden good deeds, then let him do so" (Musannaf b.
 Abī Shaybah).
-Private worship is one of the best ways to attain sincerity and protect yourself from hypocrisy.
-Once your heart is purified, you will taste the sweetness of īmān and worship.

-Ibn al-Jawzī and wrote, "How few are those who purely dedicate their good deeds to Allah, glory be to Him!
+Ibn al-Jawzī & wrote, "How few are those who purely dedicate their good deeds to Allah, glory be to Him!
 Most people like their acts of worship to be known.
-Sufyān al-Thawrī and used to say, 'I have never relied on my public good deeds.'"
-'Abdullāh b. al-Mubārak and said, "Whoever wishes to see the Face of his Creator (in Paradise), let him do good deeds and not inform anyone about them."
+Sufyān al-Thawrī & used to say, 'I have never relied on my public good deeds.'"
+'Abdullāh b. al-Mubārak & said, "Whoever wishes to see the Face of his Creator (in Paradise), let him do good deeds and not inform anyone about them."

-Action without sincerity and without confirming to the Sunnah is like a traveller who carries sand in his bag: carrying it burdens him and does not benefit him." - Ibn al-Qayyim 🚲
+Action without sincerity and without confirming to the Sunnah is like a traveller who carries sand in his bag: carrying it burdens him and does not benefit him." - Ibn al-Qayyim 🙈

-Ayyūb al-Sakhtiyānī 🔈 would stand the entire night in prayer.
+Ayyūb al-Sakhtiyānī awould stand the entire night in prayer.
 In the morning, he would raise his voice, making it out as though he had just woken up at that moment.

 The wife of Hassān b.
-Sinān a said that her husband would come and lie next to her and then try to fool her as the mother tries to fool her child.
+Sinān & said that her husband would come and lie next to her and then try to fool her as the mother tries to fool her child.
 When he would see that she had fallen asleep, he would slip out of bed.
 He would then stand and pray.
 She says, "I said to him: 'O Abū 'Abd-Allah!
 How much will you torture yourself?
 Go easy on yourself.'
 He replied: 'Woe to you!
 Remain silent, for am I about to sleep, from which I will not awaken for a long time (i.e. sleep in the grave).'"
 The one who is sincere to his Lord is like the one who walks on sand.
 You don't hear his footsteps, but you see his footprints (i.e. the impact of his deeds)." - 'Abdullāh b.
 Mas' ūd 🚓

 Dāwūd b.
-Abī Hind a fasted for an entire year, without his family knowing.
+Abī Hind and fasted for an entire year, without his family knowing.
 He was a cloth merchant, and he would take his lunch with him to the market.
 On the way, he would give his lunch to the poor, and when he would return in the evening, he would eat with his family.
 His fellow merchants would think he ate at home, and his family would think that he ate in the market.